 ABOUT THE CHIEF PROJECT

-What is the project?
+What was the project?

 The European Commission’s pages on the CHIEF project can be found here.

-What are the aims of the project?
+What were the aims of the project?

 - How young people make sense of and engage with different aspects of culture and identity in various educational contexts (e.g. school, civil society, family, peer groups and heritage sites);